metio/terraform-provider-k8s/docs/data-sources/postgres_operator_crunchydata_com_pg_admin_v1beta1_manifest.md

 Required:

 - `password_ref` (Attributes) A reference to the secret that holds the user's password. (see [below for nested schema](#nestedatt--spec--users--password_ref))
-- `username` (String) The username for User in pgAdmin.Must be unique in the pgAdmin's users list.
+- `username` (String) The username for User in pgAdmin.
+Must be unique in the pgAdmin's users list.

 Optional:

-- `role` (String) Role determines whether the user has admin privileges or not.Defaults to User.
+- `role` (String) Role determines whether the user has admin privileges or not.
+Defaults to User.
 Valid options are Administrator and User.

 <a id="nestedatt--spec--users--password_ref"></a>
 ### Nested Schema for `spec.users.password_ref`

 Required:

 - `key` (String) The key of the secret to select from.
 Must be a valid secret key.

 Optional: